 Wai Hon's Blog

-Split-Horizon DNS with Local DNS Rewrite
+Local Network DNS Rewrite

 2023-05-10 #hosting

-Problem: Slow Throughput at Home
+Problem: Slow Throughput at Home Network

 I host some services at home by mapping public domain names to my home IP.
 It is a typical self-hosting setup that allows me to access those services anywhere, even outside of my home.
 For example, I use a WebDAV service to sychronize with mobile.